Transaction Advisory Services 101 USAID INVEST Resource Guide

 Why use transaction advisory services?

-As of March 2024, USAID INVEST has mobilized $1.42 billion in capital for development; 83.5% of this capital was raised with the aid of transaction advisors.
+Over seven years of project implementation, USAID INVEST mobilized $1.61 billion in capital for development; 85.2% of this capital was raised with the aid of transaction advisors.

 • You don’t have to do it alone.
 Transaction advisors have extensive knowledge and experience in navigating the complex investment environments found in developing countries.
 They bring knowledge extensive networks and knowledge of investor needs, can help structure deals, and use their expertise to ensure alignment of financial and development objectives.